 More details on how escrow accounts work

-An escrow account collects your payments for property taxes, homeowners insurance, and other items in equal amounts over a 12-month period that they pay on your behalf when those bills are due.
+An escrow account collects your payments for property taxes, homeowners insurance, and other items in equal amounts over a 12-month that they pay on your behalf when those bills are due.
 You can still handle these bills yourself if your lender agrees.

 How can your escrow account pay for homeowners insurance?